Why are my hydroponic plants dying? Troubleshooting tips for your indoor garden.

 The Importance of pH Balance in Hydroponic Plants

 Hydroponic gardening is an increasingly popular method of growing plants without soil.
 It provides a cost-effective, efficient, and environmentally friendly way to grow plants, as well as a fun and rewarding hobby.
 However, hydroponic plants require more attention and maintenance than traditional soil-based plants.
 One vital factor that hydroponic growers must consider is pH balance. pH balance refers to the acidity or alkalinity of a liquid, specifically with regards to hydroponics, the nutrient solution in which the plants grow.
+Maintaining the proper pH balance of your nutrient solution is critical for the overall health and growth of your hydroponic plants.
+Different plants thrive in different pH levels, and as such, every plant requires a specific pH balance for optimal growth.
+A plant that is not in its ideal pH range will not fully absorb nutrients, leading to deficiencies, stunted growth, and, ultimately, death.

 Interesting Read Architect or Interior Designer: Who Should I Hire for my Home Design?